-Does an advisor receive credit for working on honors theses?
+Does an advisor receive credit or money for working on honors theses?

-- Credits can not be redeemed until a full-course reassignment has been earned.
+Honors credits cannot be redeemed until one has earned sufficient credits for a full-course reassignment in one’s department.
 They cannot be portioned out.

-- For more information about credit banking, including important contingencies for departments that require their own senior projects/theses, please consult the Contract Bargaining Agreement and also the Honors Credit Banking webpage (see left navigation links).
+For more information about credit banking, including important contingencies for departments that require their own senior projects/theses, please consult the appendix in the Contract Bargaining Agreement.

 What thesis prep classes (or other formal guidance) do honors students enroll in or receive?